Music of New Hampshire

 New Hampshire is a state of the United States, located in the New England region.
-It is home to several professional performing institutions, including the more than 90-year-old fully professional Symphony New Hampshire (known from 1923-2012 as the Nashua Symphony) based out of Nashua, and the community-based New Hampshire Philharmonic.
+It is home to several professional performing institutions, including the more than 90-year-old fully professional Symphony New Hampshire (known from 1923 to 2012 as the Nashua Symphony) based out of Nashua, and the community-based New Hampshire Philharmonic.

 The state of New Hampshire is unusual for having nine state songs.

 State song

 New Hampshire has nine state songs, although eight are "honorary" but not "official".

 The first state song was "Old New Hampshire".
 This song was originally voted on by the legislature in 1941, but the song lost.
 In 1943, Rep. Samuel P. Philbrook sponsored legislation to create a contest to pick a state song, but this initiative failed as well.
 It was not until 1949 that "Old New Hampshire" became an official song.

 The second was "New Hampshire, My New Hampshire" in 1963, then "New Hampshire Hills" in 1973.
 In early 1977, "Autumn in New Hampshire" became the fourth official song, and an interim board appointed by legislators recommended using only one official song and designating the others "honorary" state songs.

 The board began considering which song to make official, as well as adding four new songs to consideration: "Oh, New Hampshire (You're My Home)", "The Old Man of the Mountain", "New Hampshire's Granite State" and "The New Hampshire State March".
 "Old New Hampshire" was voted the official song in late 1977, and the others became "honorary".

 In 1983, a new honorary state song was added: "New Hampshire Naturally".